Penalty points in Ireland: Annulment controversy

 The Garda Inspectorate's review of the May 2013 report was published on 12 March 2014.
 The report, which found widespread breaches of policy, recommended setting up a working group to manage the penalty points system, which first met on 13 March 2014.
 In light of the report, ministers Leo Varadkar and Eamon Gilmore called on Callinan to withdraw the word "disgusting" from his previous testimony; instead of which, he unexpectedly resigned as Commissioner on 25 March 2014.

 In 2015, minister Fitzgerald established an Independent Oversight Authority under Matthew Deery, a retired President of the Circuit Court.
 Deery's first annual report was published in January 2016, finding "substantial compliance" with the processes.

+Subsequent develkopments

+The District Court in common law had discretion to allow those accused of minor offences to make a contribution to the court poor box to avoid a criminal conviction.
+This power was historically used in relation to road traffic offences until 2014, when the High Court ruled that the introduction of mandatory penalty points had eliminated discretion in relation to applicable offences.
+Nevertheless, The Irish Times reported in 2025 that some District Court judges were continuing to allow use of the poor box.